Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects

 Inserting the HTL-resummed spectral densities into the DM self-energy in Eq.~\eqref{eq:PiA_master}, we can identify the same four kinematic regions and DM production processes discussed at the end of Sec.~\ref{sec:1PI}, corresponding to whether the fermionic four-momenta $k$ and $q$ are spacelike or timelike.
 The DM self-energy is then given by the sum of the four regimes

-The subscripts TT, TS, ST, SS indicate if the momenta $k$ and $q$ are timelike (T) or spacelike (S).
+The subscripts TT, TS, ST, and SS indicate if the momenta $k$ and $q$ are timelike (T) or spacelike (S).
 The same interpretations that were outlined for 1PI-resummed spectral densities, also apply in the HTL case, with some adjustments.
-For instance, above the light cone, the vanishing thermal width implies that we do not have anymore resonant peaks, but delta-functions which strongly constraint which momenta give a non-zero DM production rate.
-If ``decay'' processes are the dominant one, we should expect 1PI-resummed and HTL spectral densities to yield a similar DM abundance for small gauge couplings (the 1PI-resummed peaks are quite narrow), but be dissimilar as soon as widths become wider and the HTL approximation less reliable at larger $G$ (which is indeed the case, as outlined in Sec.~\ref{sec:results}).
-Moreover, as already discussed, HTL spectral densities are not as suppressed as 1PI-resummed ones at spacelike momenta because the in-vacuum mass of the vectorlike fermion $F$ is neglected (cf. right panel of Fig.~\ref{fig:Resummed_Fermion}).
-Therefore, HTL propagators are expected to lead to larger DM production from scattering processes compared to 1PI-resummed ones.
+For instance, above the light cone, the vanishing thermal width implies that we do not have resonant peaks anymore, but $\delta$-functions that strongly constrain which momenta give a non-zero DM production rate.
+If ``decay'' processes dominate, we should expect 1PI-resummed and HTL spectral densities to yield a similar DM abundance for small gauge couplings (the 1PI-resummed peaks are quite narrow), but be dissimilar as soon as the widths become wider and the HTL approximation less reliable at larger $G$ (which is indeed the case, as outlined in Sec.~\ref{sec:results}).
+Moreover, as already discussed, HTL spectral densities are less suppressed compared to 1PI-resummed spectral densities at spacelike momenta because the in-vacuum mass of the vectorlike fermion $F$ is neglected (cf. right panel of Fig.~\ref{fig:Resummed_Fermion}).
+Therefore, HTL propagators are expected to lead to larger DM production from scattering processes compared to 1PI-resummed propagators.
 As we will show in Sec.~\ref{sec:results}, such differences will have the largest impact on the DM relic abundance precisely when decay production is kinematically forbidden and scattering processes are the only available channels.